-A winter squash or edible pumpkin should have a delicious, sweet flavor and smooth, pleasantly dry texture when cooked.
-All too often, a supermarket squash will fall short of this standard, and taste flat, watery, or simply boring.
-Dr. Brent Loy, a cucurbit breeder at the University of New Hampshire, describes this problem as "a grower's paradox."
+Winter Squash or edible pumpkins should have sweet flavor and a smooth, pleasantly dry consistency when cooked.
+Why is it, then, that supermarket squash so often fall short of this standard, with watery flavor and stringy texture?
+Dr. Brent Loy, cucurbit expert and breeder at the University of New Hampshire, describes this situation as the "grower's paradox."

 - Brix.
 Degrees Brix (symbol °Bx) can be used as an indicator of vegetable or fruit quality as a function of the sugars present in it.
 One degree Brix is equivalent to 1 gram of sucrose in 100 grams of solution.
 In winter squash it is positively correlated with eating quality.